CMSgov/design-system/packages/design-system-docs/src/pages/startup/components.md

 ## Using React components

-**We strongly recommend using the React versions of our components.** React allows for more complex, interactive components like `Tabs` or `VerticalNav`, and many of our React components have built in accessibility optimizations.
+**We strongly recommend using the React versions of our components.** React allows for more complex, interactive components like `Tabs` or `VerticalNav`, and many of our React components have built-in accessibility optimizations.

 The examples below assume you've [installed the design system using NPM]({{root}}/startup/installation/) and have already setup your build system for React.